TheAlexSannikov/PillPopper/app/Roadmap.md

         Long-press on pill allows to choose dosage.
 (1x), (2x), (3x), (custom) dosages available Custom tab lets you change the default dosage.
 This is persisted.
             Idea: This becomes the new (1x) dosage
+        TODO: improve button so it can show when it is pressed (like a normal button that can handle longPress)

         This requires PillPopper's Mode [dosageSelectMode, pillPopMode]

     Refactor: separate StonerStopwatch from PillPopper
         Prepare for StonerStopwatchV2
         Publish StonerStopwatchV1?

+    Screen sizes:
+        Looks whacky small display sizes